 Kindness in your character could give them:

-- The strength to weather obstacles and disappointments because they strive to care and understand and take comfort in this approach
+- The strength to weather obstacles and disappointments because they strive to care and understand despite their own situation

-- The means to forge the connections they need to grow and experience success in their goals and tasks
+- The means they need to forge the connections they need to grow and experience success in their goals and tasks

 Example of a kind character